morfenza/odin-recipes/README.md

 - [Link to the Assignment](https://www.theodinproject.com/paths/foundations/courses/foundations/lessons/recipes)

 ## About
-A simple webpage made for the first project on the foundations course on The Odin Project.
-Clocking on a recipe link will show a brief history of the dish, ingredients and steps to preparing it.
+A simple webpage made for the first project on the foundations course on "The Odin Project".
+Clicking on a recipe link will show a brief history of the dish, ingredients and steps to preparing it.